gvwilson/sensibleadventures/cloudherd/cloudherd.md

 through cupped hands.
 "Won't go any closer.
 We have to leave them!"

 "Underhells with that," Grappa Gas muttered.
 "Fee---I'll get Blue down there.
-You 'n' Noxy get 'em loaded up fast as you can."
+You 'n' Noxy get scoffing idiots loaded up fast as you can."

 "But---" Granna Fee protested.